-For each hours training you require approximately 8.5 Calories for each Kg of body weight.
-(For a two hour training session our 50Kg athlete would require 8.5 x 2hrs x 50Kg=850 Calories)
+For each hour of training, you require approximately 8.5 Calories for each Kg of body weight.
+(For a two-hour training session our 50Kg athlete would need 8.5 x 2hrs x 50Kg=850 Calories)

-Like fuel for a car the energy we need has to be blended.
-The blend that we require is approximately as follows:
+Like fuel for a car, the energy we need has to be blended.
+The blend that we require is approximate as follows:

 The types of fat

 The nature of the fat depends on the type of fatty acids, which make up the triglycerides.
 All fats contain both saturated and unsaturated fatty acids but are usually described as 'saturated' or 'unsaturated' according to the proportion of fatty acids present.
-As a rough guide saturated fats are generally solid at room temperature and tend to be animal fats.
-Unsaturated fats are liquid at room temperature and are usually vegetable fats - there are exceptions e.g. palm oil, a vegetable oil which contains a high percentage of saturated fatty acids.
+As a rough guide, saturated fat is generally solid at room temperature and tends to be animal fats.
+Unsaturated fats are liquid at room temperature and are usually vegetable fats - there are exceptions, e.g. palm oil, a vegetable oil that contains a high percentage of saturated fatty acids.

 The types of carbohydrates

 There are two types of carbohydrates - starchy (complex) carbohydrates and simple sugars.
-The simple sugars are found in confectionery, muesli bars, cakes, biscuits, cereals, puddings, soft drinks and juices, jam and honey but remember these foodstuffs also contain fat.
-Starchy carbohydrates are found in potatoes, rice, bread, whole grain cereals, semi skimmed milk, yogurt, fruit, vegetables, beans and pulses.
+The simple sugars are found in confectionery, muesli bars, cakes, biscuits, cereals, puddings, soft drinks and juices, jam, and honey but remember these foodstuffs also contain fat.
+Starchy carbohydrates are found in potatoes, rice, bread, whole grain cereals, semi-skimmed milk, yoghurt, fruit, vegetables, beans, and pulses.
 Both types effectively replace muscle glycogen.
-The starchy carbohydrates are the ones that have all the vitamins and minerals in them as well as protein.
+Starchy carbohydrates are the ones that have all the vitamins and minerals in them as well as protein.
 They are also low in fat as long as you do not slap on loads of butter and fatty sauces.
-The starchy foods are much more bulky so there can be a problem in actually eating that amount of food so supplementing with simple sugar alternatives is necessary.
+Starchy foods are much bulkier so there can be a problem in eating that amount of food so supplementing with simple sugar alternatives is necessary.

 Carbohydrates for Performance

-Following training & competition an athlete's glycogen stores are depleted.
-In order to replenish them the athlete needs to consider the speed at which carbohydrate is converted into blood glucose and transported to the muscles.
-The rapid replenishment of glycogen stores is important for the track athlete who has a number of races in a meeting.
-The rise in blood glucose levels is indicated by a food's Glycaemic Index (GI) and the faster and higher the blood glucose rises the higher the GI.
-Studies have shown that consuming high GI carbohydrate (approximately 1grm per kg body) within 2 hours after exercise speeds up the replenishment of glycogen stores and therefore speeds up recovery time.
-There are times when it is beneficial to consume lower GI carbohydrates, which are absorbed slowly over a longer period of time (2-4 hours before exercise).
+Following training & competition, an athlete's glycogen stores are depleted.
+To replenish them, the athlete needs to consider the speed at which carbohydrate is converted into blood glucose and transported to the muscles.
+The rapid replenishment of glycogen stores is vital for the track athlete who has several races in a meeting.
+The rise in blood glucose levels is indicated by a food's Glycaemic Index (GI), and the faster and higher the blood glucose rises, the higher the GI.
+Studies have shown that consuming high GI carbohydrates (approximately 1grm per kg body) within 2 hours after exercise speeds up the replenishment of glycogen stores and therefore speeds up recovery time.
+There are times when it is beneficial to consume lower GI carbohydrates, which are absorbed slowly over a longer period (2-4 hours before exercise).
 Eating 5-6 meals or snacks a day will help maximise glycogen stores and energy levels, minimise fat storage and stabilise blood glucose and insulin levels.

 Eating and Competition

 What you eat on a day-to-day basis is extremely important for training.
-Your diet will affect how fast and how well you progress and how soon you reach competitive standard.
+Your diet will affect how fast and how well you progress and how soon you reach a competitive standard.
 Once you are ready to compete, you will have a new concern, your competition diet.
 Is it important?
 What should you eat before your competition?
 When is the best time to eat?
 How much should you eat?
 Should you be eating during the event?
 And what can you eat between heats or matches?
-A lot of research has been done in this area, and it is clear that certain dietary approaches can enhance competition performance.
+A lot of research has been done in this area, and specific dietary approaches can enhance competition performance.
 A future Successful Coaching Newsletter will address these issues.

 The way forward

-Calculate your daily basic and extra requirements, monitor your daily intake (especially your carbohydrates) and then adjust your diet to meet your daily requirements.
-A good balanced diet should provide you with the required nutrients but does needs to be monitored.
+Calculate your daily basic and extra requirements, monitor your daily intake (especially your carbohydrates), and then adjust your diet to meet your daily requirements.
+A well-balanced diet should provide you with the required nutrients but does needs to be monitored.
 The simplest way to monitor the 'energy balance' is to keep a regular check of your weight.

 Food Composition Tables

 Food composition tables are widely used to assess nutrient and energy intakes, and to plan meals.
-The composition of food can vary widely, depending, among other factors, on the variety of plant or animal, on growing and feeding conditions and, for some foods, on freshness.
-Tables are based on average values from a number of samples analysed in the laboratory and therefore only provide a rough guide.
+The composition of a food can vary widely, depending, among other factors, on the variety of plant or animal, on growing and feeding conditions, and, for some foods, on freshness.
+Tables are based on average values from several samples analysed in the laboratory and therefore, only provide a rough guide.

 This article first appeared in: